Geometry of Spectral Curves and All Order Dispersive Integrable System: Semiclassical Tau function

-\ec This self-replication property is the analog of the Ricatti equation in \cite{BBT}.
-Notice that it can also be obtained by a straightforward computation of $\delta_z \ln\psi_{\cl}(z_1,z_2)$ from Definition~\ref{defpsi}) and comparison with the refined duality equation (Eqn.~\ref{thYBsp}).
+This self-replication property is the analog of the Ricatti equation in~\cite{BBT}.
+Notice that it can also be obtained by a straightforward computation of $\delta_z \ln\psi_{\cl}(z_1,z_2;\om)$ from Def\/inition~\ref{defpsi}) and comparison with the ref\/ined duality equation (Proposition~\ref{thYBsp}).